PopularDemand/WebDev101-API/public/assets/lessons/wd103/flexbox.md

 ## Flexbox

 Flexbox is a relatively new feature of CSS3.
 It is used to create a "flexible box" that maintains positional integrity no matter what size screen it is on.
-As you will undoubtedly be developing sites that will appear on large desktop screens as well as 4-inch, mobile phones, it essential to be able to make sites taht can stand the test of both.
+As you will undoubtedly be developing sites that will appear on large desktop screens as well as 4-inch, mobile phones, it essential to be able to make sites that can stand the test of both.

 There are a lot of possibilities with flexbox.
 Here, I will cover the essentials.